slack-samples/deno-github-functions/README.md

 ## Running Your Project Locally

 While building your app, you can see your changes propagated to your workspace in real-time with `slack run`.
-You'll know an app is the development version because the name has the string `(dev)` appended.
+In both the CLI and in Slack, you'll know an app is the development version if the name has the string `(dev)` appended.

 ```zsh
 # Run app locally